ahrefs/monorobot/README.md

 ### Link Unfurling

 You can configure Monorobot to [unfurl GitHub links](https://api.slack.com/reference/messaging/link-unfurling) in Slack messages.
-Currently, commit links are supported.
+Currently, commit, pull request, and issue links are supported.

 1. Give your app `links:read` and `links:write` [permissions](https://api.slack.com/apps).
 1. Configure your app to [support the Events API](https://api.slack.com/events-api#prepare).
 During the [url verification handshake](https://api.slack.com/events-api#the-events-api__subscribing-to-event-types__events-api-request-urls__request-url-configuration--verification__url-verification-handshake), you should tell Slack to direct event notifications to `<server_domain>/slack/events`.
 Ensure the server is running before triggering the handshake.